-Assisted living residences in Nevada are called “residential facilities for groups” and offer room and board, help with activities of daily living (ADLs), protective supervision, meals and snacks, and housekeeping for people who are older or have physical disabilities.
-In order to admit people with dementia in what’s often called “memory care,” a residential facility for groups must have been inspected and approved by the state’s Division of Public and Behavioral Health.
+To admit people with dementia in what’s often called “Alzheimer’s care” or “memory care,” a residential facility for groups must have been inspected and approved by the state’s Division of Public and Behavioral Health.
 Significantly more training is required for staff in memory care than in assisted living without dementia residents.
 (For more on staff training, see below.)

 – Rates for services and schedule for payment

 – All services included in the basic rate

 – Any additional or optional services not included in the basic rate

 Someone with the following issues may not be admitted into assisted living in Nevada (without a medical exemption):